theoutfield/sc_sncn_motorcontrol/module_adc/README.rst

 Description
 -----------

-The module provides an ADC server which drives the ADC of the IFM Drive-DC100/300 boards.
+The component provides an ADC server which drives the ADC of the IFM Drive-DC100/300 boards.
 The server acquires analog input data in a loop.
-The module also provides client functions to obtain data from the ADC server.
+The component also provides client functions to obtain data from the ADC server.